Ayyash Al-Haj: The epic battle of Ain Albu Gomaa

-Some people worked with the French at translation centers and other fields.
-Still, they were at the service of the revolutionaries, they were bringing news to Mohammed Al-Ayyash about the situation and movements of the French and their activities and the timing of their military operations and Mohammed Al-Ayyash guided the revolutionaries to strike the French forces.
+Although some individuals worked with the French in translation centers and other fields, they secretly supported the revolutionaries.
+They regularly provided Mohammed Al-Ayyash with information about French activities, troop movements, and the timing of their military operations.
+Relying on this intelligence, Mohammed Al-Ayyash directed the revolutionaries toward effective strikes against the French forces.

-In early June 1925, the translators informed Mohammed Bey ِAl-Ayyash that a military vehicle carrying four French officers who had come from France to inspect the French military construction departments in Syria and Lebanon, accompanied by their French driver, would leave Deir Ezzor on its way to Aleppo.
-He instructed his brother Mahmoud to set up an ambush in the area of Ain Albu Gomaa on the road to Deir Ezzor Al-Raqqa, where the highway runs through a profound valley and has a narrow stone bridge.
+In early June 1925, the translators informed Mohammed Bey Al-Ayyash that a military vehicle carrying two French officers (Commandant Vannière, Commandant Visovski) recently arrived from France to inspect military construction departments in Syria and Lebanon along with their French driver, was scheduled to depart Deir Ezzor for Aleppo.
+Mohammed instructed his brother Mahmoud to prepare an ambush in the area of Ain Albu Gomaa on the Deir Ezzor Raqqa road, where the highway passes through a deep valley crossed by a narrow stone bridge.

-When the military vehicle arrived, the revolutionaries attacked and arrested the officers and took them with their car to a desert called "Al-Aksiyya," and threw them with their driver in one of the abandoned wells where they died.
+When the military vehicle arrived, the revolutionaries launched their attack, capturing the officers and taking them, along with their car, to a desert area known as Al-Aksiyya.
+There, they threw the officers and their driver into an abandoned well, where they perished.

-The French were mad for losing contact with their officers and began an extensive campaign including planes to search for them, and when they found their bodies and inquired about the names of the revolutionaries, they sent a sizeable military force equipped with Heavy guns and planes to attack Albu Saraya clan and blockade it.
+The French, furious at losing contact with their officers, launched an extensive search campaign that included the use of planes.
+Upon discovering the bodies and learning the identities of the revolutionaries, they dispatched a large military force, equipped with heavy artillery and aircraft, to attack the Albu Saraya clan and lay siege to their villages.

-If each of the criminals, who committed this terrible offense deserve dying once, the gang leader Mohammed Al-Ayyash deserves hanging twice.
+“If each of the criminals who committed this terrible act deserves to die once, then their leader, Mohammed Al-Ayyash, deserves to be hanged twice.”